engmaths/emat10006/materials/worksheet2.md

 like, but it should be short, informative and usually worded like a command (e.g. starting with "Add \... \", "Change \... \", "Fix \... \").
-When you look back at your commits the message will be included, so you should be able to understand what state your repo was in just by lokoing through recent commit messages.
+When you look back at your commits the message will be included, so you should be able to understand what state your repo was in just by looking through recent commit messages.
 Notice also how Git gives a summary of what has changed: it tells us one file has been changed, and that in that file there have been 2 'insertions'.
 Git keeps track of what has changed line-by-line, so these two